 One measure of the progress we have made in implementing e-government is to look to national reports on e-government.
-The Center for Digital Government, The Progress &

-Freedom Foundation, and Government Technology Magazine have conducted a detailed survey of digital government in all 50 states, called the "Digital State Survey."
+The Center for Digital Government has conducted a detailed survey of digital government in all 50 states, called the "Digital State Survey."
 Looking at how Nebraska has scored provides a tool for measuring our progress.
 However, as with all surveys, there are elements of subjectivity in this survey -- what is deemed an important aspect of e-government for those conducting the survey may not necessarily align with our focus in Nebraska.
 With that note, here is table showing how Nebraska has scored: